State policy heterogeneity analyses: considerations and proposals: Causal estimands quantifying heterogeneity

-On the other hand, when the most policy relevant questions are answered by the ITE or CDE, and when we cannot assume that the bias of the CATE or its projection with respect to the CDE is small, CATE estimation may be misleading or simply infeasible given the data limitations.
-For analyses where these criticisms are thought to hold water, we propose to shift the inferential focus from point identification to partial identification of the ITE under a framework where nothing is random but some counterfactual quantities are unobserved.
+On the other hand, when the most policy relevant questions are answered by the ITE or CDE, when we cannot assume that the bias of the CATE or its projection with respect to the CDE is small, or when the required identifying assumptions for any of these quantities are thought to be strong, CATE estimation may be misleading or simply infeasible.
+For such analyses, we propose to instead shift the inferential focus from point identification to partial identification of the ITE under a framework where nothing is random but some counterfactual quantities are unobserved.
 We detail this proposal below.